icaros-usc/pyribs/CONTRIBUTING.md

 1. Add an entry into the toctree in `docs/tutorials.md` and add it to one of the lists of tutorials.
 1. Check that the tutorial shows up on the Tutorials page when serving the docs.
+1. If the tutorial should be excluded from testing (e.g., because it takes too long to run), add it to the list of excluded tutorials in `tests/tutorials_list.sh`.
 1. Create a PR into the website repo that adds the tutorial onto the home page, specifically
    [this file](https://github.com/icaros-usc/pyribs.org/blob/master/src/index.liquid).